 School uniforms are required for the clinical courses.
 Information about ordering the uniforms is available in the School of Nursing and Allied Health.
-Students are expected to be in complete uniform at ALL times in the clinical area, unless otherwise indicated by the faculty member.
+Students are expected to be always in complete uniform in the clinical area, unless otherwise indicated by the faculty member.
 This includes assignments to clinics and similar experiences.
 Professional business attire is to be worn for selected experiences.
 Clean, white shoes are to be worn with the uniform.
-Jeans, sweats or sneakers are not permitted even when a student is expecting to wear a scrub suit during clinical.
-She/he is to bring a uniform to clinical in the event that it is needed.
+Jeans, sweats, or sneakers are not permitted even when a student is expecting to wear a scrub suit during clinical.
+She/he is to bring a uniform to clinical if that it is needed.